 Seedlings require a lot of light; more are lost to lack of light than any other factor.
 Even a good south facing window will generally not be enough light in the spring to grow your seedlings.
 The sun doesn’t shine every day, and won’t provide direct light for enough hours in the day at that time of year.

 But plant lights can be expensive.
 Are they worth it?
-Or can an inexpensive fluorescent light be used to start seeds with good results?
+Or can an inexpensive fluorescent light be used to start seeds and grow plants with good results?

 I purchased expensive full spectrum lights years ago.
 They worked just fine, but certain parts of the spectrum would burn out before others.
 Even though they were still producing light, they ended up being no better than a regular fluorescent bulb.